by-ae/ae-in-workflow/README.md

 ## 📦 Installation

-1. Clone or download this repository
-2. Copy the `ae-in-workflow` folder to your ComfyUI `custom_nodes` directory:
+1. Clone (or download and extract) this repository into your ComfyUI `custom_nodes` directory:
    ```
    ComfyUI/
-   ├── custom_nodes/
+   ├── custom_nodes/ <- clone here
    │   └── ae-in-workflow/
    │       ├── __init__.py
    │       ├── pose_editor.py